What Is cyber security? What you need to know

-Cyberattacks are an evolving danger to organizations, employees and consumers.
-They may be designed to access or destroy sensitive data or extort money.
+Cyberattacks are an evolving danger to organizations, employees, and consumers.
+These attacks may be designed to access or destroy sensitive data or extort money.
 They can, in effect, destroy businesses and damage your financial and personal lives — especially if you’re the victim of identity theft.

 Cyber security vs. computer security vs. IT security

-As mentioned above, cyber security is the practice of defending your electronic systems, networks, computers, mobile devices, programs and data from malicious digital attacks.
-Cybercriminals can deploy a variety of attacks against individual victims or businesses that can include accessing, changing or deleting sensitive data; extorting payment; or interfering with business processes.
+Cyber security is the practice of defending your electronic systems, networks, computers, mobile devices, programs, and data from malicious digital attacks.
+Cybercriminals can deploy a variety of attacks against individual victims or businesses that can include accessing, changing, or deleting sensitive data; extorting payment; or interfering with business processes.

 How is cyber security achieved?
-Through an infrastructure that’s divided into three key components: IT security, cyber security, and computer security.
+An umbrella of cyber security can be attained through an infrastructure that’s divided into three key components: IT security, cyber security, and computer security.

-- Information technology (IT) security, also known as electronic information security, is the protection of data both where it is stored and while moving through a network.
-While cyber security only protects digital data, IT security protects both digital and physical data from intruders.
+- Information technology (IT) security, also known as electronic information security or InfoSec, is the protection of data — both where it is stored and while it’s moving through a network.
+While cyber security only protects digital data, IT security protects both digital and physical data — essentially data in any form — from unauthorized access, use, change, disclosure, deletion, or other forms of malicious intent from intruders.

-Cloud security: A software-based tool that protects and monitors your data in the cloud, to help eliminate the risks associated with on-premises attacks.
+- Cloud security is a software-based tool that protects and monitors your data in the cloud to help eliminate the risks associated with on-premises attacks.

-Data loss prevention: Consists of developing policies and processes for handling and preventing the loss of data, and developing recovery policies in the event of a cyber security breach.
+- Data loss prevention consists of developing policies and processes for handling and preventing the loss of data, along with developing recovery policies in the event of a cyber security breach.
 This includes setting network permissions and policies for data storage.

-End-user education: Acknowledges that cyber security systems are only as strong as their potentially weakest links: the people that are using them.
-End-user education involves teaching users to follow best practices like not clicking on unknown links or downloading suspicious attachments in emails—which could let in malware and other forms of malicious software.
+- End-user education acknowledges that cyber security systems are only as strong as their potentially weakest links: the people who use them.
+End-user education involves teaching users to follow best practices like not clicking on unknown links or downloading suspicious attachments in emails — which could let in malware and other forms of malicious software.

-There are many types of cyberthreats that can attack your devices and networks, but they generally fall into three categories.
-The categories are attacks on confidentiality, integrity and availability.
+There are many types of cyber threats that can attack your devices and networks, but they generally fall into three categories: attacks on confidentiality, integrity, and availability.

 - Attacks on confidentiality.
-These attacks can be designed to steal your personal identifying information and your bank account or credit card information.
-Following these attack, your information can be sold or traded on the dark web for others to purchase and use.
+These attacks can be designed to steal personally identifiable information (PII) like your Social Security number, along with your bank account, or credit card information.
+Following these attacks, your information can be sold or traded on the dark web for others to purchase and use.

 - Attacks on integrity.
-These attacks consist of personal or enterprise sabotage, and are often called leaks.
-A cybercriminal will access and release sensitive information for the purpose of exposing the data and influencing the public to lose trust in a person or an organization.
+These attacks consist of personal or enterprise sabotage and are often called leaks.
+A cybercriminal will access and release sensitive information for the purposes of exposing the data and influencing the public to lose trust in a person or an organization.

 Here are a few types of cyber threats that fall into the three categories listed above.